It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 It was a huge change, but something I’d been longing to do for years.

 I’d always branded myself to the internet as a storyteller who was always messing up and subsequently had some of the best travel tales to share.
-But as I’ve grown as a person, I realised that was no longer the dominating attribute of who I am.
+But as I’ve grown as a person, I realised that was no longer the dominating attribute of who I was.
 I was telling the world that I was a walking disaster, when in actual fact, that was simply who I used to be in my early twenties.
 These days, I rarely encounter those mishaps I spoke about earlier.

-The problem is, when you’ve built a specific persona or a brand, and you find a huge amount of success from that, it can be challenging to change.
+The problem is, when you’ve built a specific persona or brand, and you find a huge amount of success from that, it can be challenging to change.
 You’ve changed, but if you share that with your audience, are you going to lose everyone?
 If everybody follows you for your wild travel moments, are they going to unsubscribe if you hit them with a detailed guide to spending a weekend in London?

 Did you experience pushback from that decision?